Thrcle421/Online-shopping-services/README.md

 It uses sentinel to complete microservice protection and uses Seata to complete distributed transactions.

+It uses RabbitMQ to complete asynchronous calls to update order status and cancel timed out orders.

 ## Split microservices

 This project splits the online shopping service into 5 microservices: